timglabisch/code_of_conduct/README.md

 ### social opinion
 A social opinion includes any kind of political, religious or gender specific statement.
 This also includes ANY statements about ANY collaborator that is not technically relevant to the project.
-A social opinion also includes ANY personal feelings about everyone (including yourself).
+A social opinion also includes ANY feelings about ANY collaborator (including yourself).
-ANY response about ANY social opinion is by definition a social opinion.
+ANY response to ANY social opinion and by definition a social opinion.

 Examples of social opinions: gender identity, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.

+### collaborator
+Every mammal (including humans) who contribute or try to contribute to the project.

+### the project
+The project includes ANY work that is related to the project.
+The project also includes ANY public communication about the project.

 ## no social opinions
 Project related work *MUST NOT* contain any social opinion.

 ## every form of gender / pronoun is allowed at any time and means exacly the same.
 Everyone who interacts with any project related work *CAN* be addressed (in the context of the project) using *"he"*, *"she"* AND *"it"*.